onap/doc/docs/platform/architecture/index.rst

    :width: 800

-**Figure 1: Interactive high-level view of the ONAP architecture with its microservices-based platform components.
+**Figure 1: Interactive high-level view of the ONAP architecture with its microservices-based components.
 Click to enlarge and discover.**

 The figure below provides a simplified functional view of the architecture, which highlights the role of a few key components:

 #.
 ONAP Design time environment provides onboarding services and resources
    into ONAP and designing required services.
 #.
-External API provides northbound interoperability for the ONAP Platform.
+External API provides northbound interoperability for the ONAP.
 #.
 ONAP Runtime environment provides a model- and policy-driven orchestration
    and control framework for an automated instantiation and configuration of services and resources.
 Multi-VIM/Cloud provides cloud interoperability for